fsobral/RAFF.jl/joss/paper.md

 ``RAFF.jl`` can be run in serial, parallel and distributed environments.
 Parallel and distributed methods use the native [``Distributed.jl``](https://docs.julialang.org/en/v1.0/stdlib/Distributed/) package.
-The distributed version is a master-slave implementation that does not use shared arrays, therefore, can be run both locally or in a cluster of computers.
+The distributed version is a primary-worker implementation that does not use shared arrays, therefore, can be run both locally or in a cluster of computers.